usnistgov/BF/content/en/Info/Approach/Why BF.md

 ## Repository Problems

-CWE and CVE are widely used, but they have some problems.
-Many CWEs and CVEs have imprecise descriptions and unclear causality.
+CWE and CVE are widely used, but maybe difficult to use for comprehensive labeling of vulnerabilities.
+Thier descritions are in natural English language; they are not formal and may be imprecise or luck unclear causality.
 CWE also has gaps and overlaps in coverage.

 *   The following is an example of an imprecise CWE definition.

 CWE-502: Deserialization of Untrusted Data: The application deserializes untrusted data without sufficiently verifying that the resulting data will be valid.

 It’s not clear here what “sufficiently” means.
 “Verifying that data is valid” is also confusing.
-It should say “... without validating and verifying it”.
+It should say “... without validating and verifying it”, as the validation and verification operations relate to syntax an semantics, correspondingly.

 *   Gaps and overlaps in CWEs lead to confusion.
 As an example, if we arrange buffer overflow CWEs by read or write, over or under the bounds, on the stack or heap, the gaps and overlaps can be easily spotted.
 <br/><br/>